Local wasp nest removal within 24 hours of your call

 The wasp traps can be used in conjunction with the wasp nest removal service, keeping your home wasp free through the summer no matter where the wasps build their nest.
 These traps are ideal if you don’t like wasps and want to keep your patio or BBQ area free from visiting wasps, these traps are 100% pesticide free as well as being totally maintenance free – there is no need to clean them out or empty; simple hang up and at the end of the summer just throw the whole trap away.

-Total wasp and hornet control throughout the Reading and Wokingham area
+Total wasp and hornet control throughout the Reading area

 If you discover a wasp or hornets’ nest on your property, you’ll want a quick, professional solution to the problem and All Aspects Pest Control can provide that; our technicians work full time in the pest control industry and they are equipped with the best insecticides and application methods.
 We offer a wasp nest removal service in Reading, Bracknell, Maidenhead and around Berkshire seven days a week and we aim to respond to your home within 4 hours of getting your call.